scriptogre/hyperprose/design/06-forms.md

 # Form Handling

+> **🔮 SSR Mode** - This feature requires server-side rendering (planned).
+Forms are not available in SSG mode, which generates static HTML at build time.

 Hyper uses FastAPI-style dependency injection for form handling.
 Use `Form()` with type hints to automatically extract form fields.

 ---